reframejs/reframe/docs/usage-manual.template.md

     </body>
 </html>
 ~~~

+we see that in contrast to our previous DOM-static pages, this page loads JavaScript code.

+The code
+mounts a `<TimeComponent />` to the DOM element `react-root` and
+`<TimeComponent />` then updates the DOM every second to show the latest time.
+We say that the page is *DOM-dynamic* as the DOM changes over time.

+In case you are curious, the JavaScript is composed of:
+ - `/commons.hash_xxxxxxxxxxxxxxxxxxxx.js`,
+   around 250KB in production,
+   inlcudes React (~100KB),
+   polyfills (~100KB),
+   the router, and `@reframe/browser`.
+   It is common to all pages and is indefinitely cached across all pages.
+ - `/TimePage.entry.hash_xxxxxxxxxxxxxxxxxxxx.js`,
+   includes the compiled version of `TimePage.universal.js` and a 5 LOC wrapper.
+   It is specific to the page and is typically lightweight.

+Why does Reframe renders the view on the DOM  whereas it previously didn't for our previous examples?
+That's because our page object is saved as `TimePage.universal.js`, a filename name ending with `.universal.js`.
+All files saved as `pages/*.html.js` are treated as page objects defining a DOM-static page and
+all files saved as `pages/*.universal.js` are treated as DOM-dynamic.
+Reframe also picks up files saved as `pages/*.entry.js` and `pages/*.dom.js` and we will talk about these files in the section "Partial DOM-dynamic".

+We create a page that loads JavaScript code that updates the time every second by manipulating the DOM with React.

+`/tmp/reframe-playground/pages/HelloPage.html.js`

+Note that we save our page object file as `TimePage.universal.js`.
+The filename ends with `.universal.js`
+whereas all previous filenames end with `.html.js`.
+(`HelloPage.html.js`, `DatePage.html.js`, and `TimePage.html.js`.)

+By saving a page object with a `universal.js` suffix we tell Reframe that the view is to be rendered on the browser as well.
+(Reframe will then call `ReactDOM.hydrate()`.)

+And the HTML code of

 As the HTML code shows JavaScript code is loaded.
 When this JavaScript code runs, a `<TimeComponent/>` element is mounted onto the DOM.